Genetic Counseling and Testing

-Genetic counselors at The University of Kansas Cancer Center, a National Cancer Institute-designated cancer center, are board-certified by the American Board of Genetic Certification.
+Genetic counselors at The University of Kansas Cancer Center, a National Cancer Institute-designated cancer center, are board-certified by the American Board of Genetic Counseling.
 They follow the gold-standard guidelines set by the National Comprehensive Cancer Network.

 Your genetic counseling visit

 It’s important to visit with a genetic counselor before you have any genetic tests.
 You can bring immediate family members with you to ask questions and take notes.
 At your free counseling session, your counselor will:

 - Review up to 3 generations of your family history

 - Discuss your and your children’s risk factors for cancer

 - Explain your rights under laws such as the Genetic Information Nondiscrimination Act of 2008